hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

-As the Summit is traditionally not a release-fest like Reinvent, and also many of the talks are held by aws customers, picking a talk is not as easy as searching for an AWS service.
+As the Summit is traditionally not a release-fest like Reinvent, and also many of the talks are held by AWS customers, picking a talk is not as easy as searching for an AWS service.
 Instead of pure technical deep dives, many of the Summit talks consist of stories.
 Big AWS customers like Volkswagen, Mercedes-Benz & more, share learnings from some of their biggest cloud endeavors.
 While some of them keep it light, or shy away from technical details, in others a